What level should I choose?

 All classes are self selecting – YOU decide which one is appropriate for you and it’s possible to swap class if you find you’re not in the right level.

-Absolute beginner – (NOT ON OFFER UNTIL JANUARY 2020).
+Absolute beginner – (no class currently running at this level).
 For people who have never played fiddle or violin before (same instrument!), or who would like to start from the beginning again.
 You will learn basic technique and placing of fingers, bow hold and start learning some simple tunes by ear.
 Let us know if you don’t have a fiddle and we may be able to lend you one.

-For those who have completed last year’s absolute beginners or have been playing for around a year.
-This level will work on playing easy tunes and scales, looking at bowing technique, trying out easy rhythms, and harmonies, and building confidence in playing together as a group.
-This level will include use of fourth finger.
-The pace will be very slow and lots of repetition.
+This class is for people who have been playing for a year or two.
+It would also suit players who have previously learnt for a few years and are starting to play again after a long break.
+This level will work on playing simple tunes in common keys.
+We’ll be looking at bowing technique, trying out easy rhythms, and harmonies, and building confidence in playing together as a group.
+During the term the class will also look at some basic music reading skills.
+The pace will be very slow with lots of repetition.

 For people who have been playing for around two to three years.
 This level builds up a repertoire of tunes at a slightly faster pace and looks at how to put sets of tunes together.
 It includes bowing and technique exercises and progress to slightly more complex rhythms and tunes.
 We will start on 3rd postion and more extensive use of fourth finger.
 This class is ideal if you want to build your confidence with playing up to speed, and to consolidate sets of tunes.
 Repetition will always be involved too!